Baja's Ultimate Whale Watching Trip

 Whale Watching in Magdalena Bay

 The finest Baja whale watching is combined with hiking sand dunes, combing beaches, building castles, watching birds, spotting dolphins on the ocean, or relaxing to the sounds of breathing whales offshore.
-Twice a day you will take a motorized stiff into the bay for two hours of close encounters with gray whales, leaving ample time for exploration of the area and relaxation.
+Twice a day you will take a motorized skiff into the bay for two hours of close encounters with gray whales, leaving ample time for exploration of the area and relaxation.
 All meals will be freshly prepared from scratch by our fantastic guides and chefs, and coffee and tea will be ready first thing in the morning.
 Happy hour and hors d'oeuvres will greet you after your afternoon whale time.
 You can also enjoy skiff birding tours into the mangrove areas, or part whale watching, part birding sessions.

 Return to Loreto